 The Making Tax Digital (MTD) programme intends to launch a fully digital tax service in the UK.
 The programme is expected to allow taxpayers to report their tax payments and liabilities in real-time and easily maintain digital records.

-HMRC announced that from 6th April 2026, self-employed business owners (ie. sole traders) and landlords with trading and/or rental income above £50,000 per year (previously to be set at £10,000 per year) will have to comply with MTD and make quarterly updates to HMRC, providing a summary of their income and expenditure.
-From April 2027, this will be reduced to those with a turnover of above £30,000.
-In addition, after the fourth quarter, they will need to make an End of Period Statement for each income source and a final declaration declaring other sources of taxable income.
+HMRC announced that from 6th April 2026, self-employed business owners (ie. sole traders) and landlords with trading and/or rental income above £50,000 per year (previously to be set at £10,000 per year) will have to comply with MTD for ITSA by keeping digital records and make quarterly updates to HMRC that will provide a summary of their income and expenditure.

 Some general partnerships were previously required to adhere to the rules from April 2025, however this has now been deferred to an as yet unknown future date.
 Other types of partnerships, such as Limited liability partnerships (LLPs), are expected to join MTD for ITSA at a future date that is also yet to be announced.

-Non-UK residents or domiciled individuals will have to follow MTD where they have UK self-employment and/or UK property and meet the turnover threshold.
+Non-UK residents or domiciled individuals will have to follow MTD where they have UK self-employment income and/or UK property income and meet the turnover threshold.
 UK residents will have to follow MTD if they have foreign property income that meets the threshold (may be combined with other self-employment or UK property turnovers).

-Eligible individuals have been able to register for MTD for ITSA since 2018 as part of the pilot scheme.
+Eligible individuals have been able to register for MTD for ITSA since 2018 as part of the HMRC’s pilot scheme.
 Once we reach the digital start date, you will be required to keep digital records for as long as your business exists.

 What Are the Requirements for MTD for ITSA

-The government aim for taxpayers to record their transactions as close to real-time as possible, but the only timing requirement, so far, is that you should create the quarterly digital records before the deadline.
+HMRC aim for taxpayers to record their transactions as close to real-time as possible, but the only timing requirement, so far, is that you should create the quarterly digital records before the deadline.

 The set quarterly periods in each financial year are:

-• 6th April to 5th July
+• 6th April to 5th July (or 1st April to 31st March)

-• 6th July to 5th October
+• 6th July to 5th October (or 1st April to 30th September)

-• 6th October to 5th January
+• 6th October to 5th January (or 1st October to 31st December)

-• 6th January to 5th April
+• 6th January to 5th April (or 1st January to 31st March)

 The MTD for ITSA Timetable